onflow/flow-js-testing/docs/examples/metadata.md

     const args = [
       [
-        [
+        // the following array contains key-value pairs for metadata [
           { key: "a", value: "one" },
           { key: "b", value: "two" },
         ],

-        t.Dictionary({ key: t.String, value: t.String }),
+        // Since our script expects {String: String} we need to define types for key and value t.Dictionary({ key: t.String, value: t.String }),
       ],
     ];